junfanz1/junfanz1.github.io/_posts/2019-9-2-Quant-Essentials-Takeaways.md

 ### Monte Carlo and Binomial Tree

-Binomial tree is easy to do early exercise, its rate of convergence for continuous payoffs including American options is $1/n$, where $n$ is steps number.
-Since number of computations increases as $n^2$, so the rate of convergence is $t^{-1/2}$ where $t$ is computational time.
+Binomial tree is easy to do early exercise, its rate of convergence for continuous payoffs including American options is $$1/n$$, where $$n$$ is steps number.
+Since number of computations increases as $$n^2$$, so the rate of convergence is $$t^{-1/2}$$ where $$t$$ is computational time.
 For higher dimensional trees, convergence will be slower.
 Path-dependence is not natural in trees but can be dealt with by using an auxiliary variable which increases the dimension by 1.

 Monte Carlo pros:

-- Convergence is order $t^{-1/2}$ in all dimensions.
+- Convergence is order $$t^{-1/2}$$ in all dimensions.
 - Path-dependency is easy.

 Monte Carlo cons: